NVIDIA-AI-IOT/remembr/README.md

 In practice, you will generate the MemoryItems from different sources, like a ROS2 bag, dataset, or from a real robot.

-### Step 3 - Create the ReMEmBr agent
+### Step 3 - Create the ReMEmbR agent

-Now that you've populated your memory database, let's create the ReMEmBr agent to reason over it.
+Now that you've populated your memory database, let's create the ReMEmbR agent to reason over it.

-The agent is LLM-agnostic, here we show ReMEmBr using the ``command-r`` LLM type.
+The agent is LLM-agnostic, here we show ReMEmbR using the ``command-r`` LLM type.
 We point it to the memory we created above.

 ```
 from remembr.agents.remembr_agent import ReMEmbRAgent